PatrickHeneise/cordova-ios-statusbar/README.md

 by Patrick Heneise ([@PatrickHeneise](http://twitter.com/PatrickHeneise), [about.me/PatrickHeneise](http://about.me/PatrickHeneise)).

-Addapted for ios7 by jota-v
+Addapted for ios7 by jota-v.

-Various controls for the iPhone status bar (show, hide, whiteTint, blackTint).
+Change the style of the status bar in iOS, in any instance of your app.
+You can show it, hide it, change the tint to white or black.
+All transitions are animated. <strong>Cordova 3.0+ compatible.</strong>

 ## Installation